 That's where all the new technology comes into play.
 Here are three helpful apps to have on your smartphone to make your travel easier on MARTA.

 Available on iPhone and Android devices, MARTA On The Go is the official MARTA app.
 In addition to maps and schedules, you can view the next arriving trains in real time.
 Use the favorite option to save the routes you use most, or press the "nearby" button to see the nearest bus stops and rail stations to your current location.
-There is an alerts section as well, though the @MARTASERVICE Twitter feed typically has more notifications of delays, single tracking and elevator outages.
+There is an alerts section as well, though you can also check the @MARTASERVICE Twitter feed for information on delays, single tracking and elevator outages.

-Say goodbye to nuisance behavior with the See and Say app, which allows riders to report issues to MARTA police (anonymous is an option).
-A discreet camera is built-in for taking pictures, and be sure to also provide detailed descriptions of the person and situation when submitting reports.
+Say goodbye to nuisance behavior with the See and Say app, which allows riders to report issues to MARTA police anonymously.
+A discreet camera is built-in for taking pictures, or provide detailed descriptions of the person and situation when submitting reports, including train car number, bus route, location and direction of travel.
 Fare evasion, smoking, playing loud music and panhandling are just some of the reasons to reach for the app.
 You can also text MARTA police at 404-334-5355.

-For the best trip planner on the go, Google Maps is at the top of our list -- and you can use the transit feature in any city whose transit agency has submitted scheduling data.
-In the app, search for your end destination, and in the bottom right of the screen, you can click on the icon to select car, transit or walking directions.
-Choose "options" to set your departure time and preferred mode of travel: bus only, train only, shortest walk, fewest transfers or best route.
-With the GPS feature, you can also see where you are at on the map, which is helpful when walking to make sure you're on the right path.
+For the best trip planner on the go, Google Maps is at the top of the list.
+You can use the transit feature in any city where the transit agency has submitted scheduling data to Google.
+In the app, search for your end destination then click on the train or person icon to get transit or walking directions.
+Choose "options" to set your preferred mode of travel: bus only, train only, shortest walk, fewest transfers or best route.
+Click on the departure time to adjust desired arrival or departure date and time to see the appropriate schedules.
+As a bonus, with the GPS feature, you can also see where you are at on the map as you walk, which is helpful if you aren't sure you're on the right path.